mathisfun2048/Gamepad/README.md

 ### project as a whole
 <img width="845" alt="Screenshot 2025-06-19 at 2 34 32 PM" src="https://github.com/user-attachments/assets/e88bb56c-b1a7-4bcb-803e-6e5ff402cce5" />

+edit 6/20/2025: so I changed the case design, the overall design is now vertical instead of horizontal, besides taht everything else should still be in the same approximate location :)

 I know that does not do the wiring justice, so here is a full diagram with pictures!